hbctraining/Investigating-chromatin-biology-ChIPseq/README.md

 ### Description

-This repository has teaching materials for the Understanding chromatin biology using high throughput sequencing workshop.
+This repository has teaching materials for the **Investigating chromatin biology using ChIP-seq and CUT&RUN** workshop.

-> Pre-requisite: Introduction to Shell
+> Pre-requisite: Shell for Bioinformatics

 This workshop focuses on teaching computational skills to enable the effective use of an high-performance computing environment to implement a ChIP-seq data analysis workflow.
 In addition to running the workflow from FASTQ files to peak calls, the workshop covers best practice guidelines for ChIP-seq experimental design and data organization/management and data visualization for quality control.